• Skip to primary navigation

 ¼ teaspoon paprika powder, ¼ teaspoon red chili pepper flakes, ¼ teaspoon ground black pepper, ½ teaspoon fine table salt

-• Add the shrimp and cook for 1- 2 minutes until both outsides of the shrimp are pink (if using raw shrimp) or 1 minute per side if using pre-cooked shrimp.
+• Add the shrimp and cook for 2 minutes per side, until the outside of the shrimp is pink (if using raw shrimp), or 1 minute per side if using pre-cooked shrimp.

 ½ lb jumbo shrimp